Epitech-Lyon/epitech-lyon.github.io/_posts/2021-12-15-blackstar.md

 A limitation of this approach is that we will need to use an encryption method that goes both ways.
 For instance, here we use `XOR` encryption as the default encryption method because it allows us to use the same algorithm to encrypt and decrypt our compiled code.

 As a short-term improvement, one might want to use something else, as it is very easy to brute-force `XOR` (by finding reccurent offset patterns in the code for example).
-Oviously, we will need to think about a way to support more complicated encryption methods later on.
+Obviously, we will need to think about a way to support more complicated encryption methods later on.

 ### Testing our Polymorphic capabilites